 2.21.
-Liquefied Petroleum Gas. - All liquefied petroleum gas, including but not limited to propane, butane, and mixtures thereof, shall be kept, offered, exposed for sale, or sold by the pound, metered cubic foot [NOTE 7, page 121] of vapor (defined as 1 ft3 at 60 °F), or the gallon (defined as 231 in3 at 60 °F).
+Liquefied Petroleum Gas. - All liquefied petroleum gas, including but not limited to propane, butane, and mixtures thereof, shall be kept, offered, exposed for sale, or sold by the pound, metered cubic foot [NOTE 7, page 126] of vapor (defined as 1 ft at 60 °F), or the gallon (defined as 231 in at 60 °F).
 All metered sales by the gallon, except those using meters with a maximum rated capacity of 20 gal/min or less, shall be accomplished by use of a meter and device that automatically compensates for temperature.
+(Added 1986)